 - ½ teaspoon ground nutmeg

-- Add plantains to a mixing bowl with the marinade ingredients and toss to combine.
-Cover and set aside at room temperature for at least 30 minutes.
+- Prepare the plantains and transfer them to a mixing bowl with the marinade ingredients.
+Toss to combine, cover, and set the bowl aside at room temperature for 30 minutes.

 - Use a slotted spoon to remove them from the oil and set them on a plate lined with paper towels or a wire rack.
 Repeat with the remaining ingredients.